Seanny123/seanaubin.github.io/content/post/2015-11-19-Schools-and-the-Internet-Teaching-Security-and-Privacy.md

 +++
-title = "Schools and the Internet: Teaching Security and Privacy" date = "2015-11-19" categories = ["Privacy", "Security", "Education", "Data", "Law"]
+title = "Schools and the Internet: Teaching Security and Privacy" date = "2015-11-19" categories = ["Privacy", "Security", "Education", "Software", "Law"]
 +++

 *\[epistemological status: I'm not a privacy or security expert.
 This post isn't a thesis.
 This is an essay by an amateur.\]*